Amber McLaughlin

-Amber McLaughlin (January 13, 1973 – January 3, 2023) was an American criminal executed in Missouri for the 2003 rape and murder of her ex-girlfriend, Beverly Guenther.
+Amber McLaughlin (January 13, 1973 – January 3, 2023) was an American murderer executed in Missouri for the 2003 rape and murder of her ex-girlfriend, Beverly Guenther.
 At the time of the crime, McLaughlin was living as male; she transitioned from male to female while incarcerated.
 McLaughlin became the first openly transgender person to be executed in the United States.
 Her legal name remained her birth name, Scott A. McLaughlin, and she was identified as such in her death warrant and in prison records.

 McLaughlin was a registered sex offender because of a 1992 conviction for sexual assault against a 14-year-old girl.

+Murder of Beverly Guenther

+According to a neighbor, Beverly had been in fear of McLaughlin for months.
+Beverly had been stalked for months by McLaughlin prior to the murder.
+She had ordered an order of protection against McLaughlin before she was abducted.
+She had a police officer escort her to her car for about a week.
+The day Guenther stopped having an officer escort her, the murder happened.
+McLaughlin raped Guenther then stabbed her to death and dumped her body in the Mississippi River near St. Louis.
+Her neighbors called police when she failed to return home.
+Police went to her car and discovered a broken knife handle and a trail of blood.

 At McLaughlin's 2006 trial, the jury was deadlocked on the issue of the death penalty.
 In most U.S. states, this would result in a sentence of life imprisonment.
 However, Missouri is one of only two states (the other being Indiana) in which a judge has the discretion to sentence a defendant to death if the jury is deadlocked on the issue of capital punishment.

 In August 2021, McLaughlin's sentence was reinstated by the United States Court of Appeals for the Eighth Circuit.
 On January 3, 2023, McLaughlin was executed by the state.
+McLaughlin submitted a final statement that read:

+“I am sorry for what I did.
+I am a loving and caring person.” - Scott McLaughlin.